This apple, fennel, and bacon chicken salad has all the components necessary for the ideal chicken salad and makes the most delicious lunch!

 The thing is, everyone is always talking about dinner prep and breakfast prep, but what about lunch prep??
 If you aren't prepared for lunch, you're either going to a) eat nothing, b) stand in front of the fridge snacking (if you work from home), or c) go out and buy an unhealthy and/or $$ lunch (if you work in an office).
 Lunch prep is key!

 Enter chicken salad.
 Chicken salad is the best make-ahead lunch because you can keep it in the fridge for a few days and it tastes just as delicious.
 If you prefer it on a sandwich, you can easily make one when the chicken salad is already prepared in your fridge.
+It would be delicious served with these easy dinner rolls.

 The add-in options are endless when it comes to making your own chicken salad.
 I've made quite a few combinations in my day, but this recent apple, fennel, and bacon chicken salad creation is my new favorite!
 I have a few tips that will help you discover your ideal chicken salad.